menglongguo/website/_projects/TRIHand.md

 The complexity of the challenge stems from the environment robotic hands are trying to be deployed in.
 Currently, most robotic applications in industry (assembly line arms, CNC machines) are position-controlled and avoids contacts but manipulation is built on controlling forces and contacts with objects/environment.
 Robotic research, on the other hand, is trying to push robots into the home environment.
-This requires robots safely doing human tasks at human speeds while navigating an environment built for humans.
+This requires robots safely doing human tasks at human speeds while navigating an unstructured environment.
-Compare that to the clutter-free, human-free, predictable environments that the current robots are operating in.
+Compare that to the clutter-free, human-free, predictable factory settings that the current robots are operating in, there are a lot of challenges to account for the clutter, safety, and object collision.

 To illustrate the complexity of this design space, below is a snapshot of many robotic hands in the field.